vtamara/fcc_trad/Recomendaciones.EN.md

 # 5. If you need some help with the Google Translator Toolkit

-If you need some help automating the translation process by employing the Google Translator Toolkit, you can find some help at: https://github.com/vtamara/fcc_trad
+You may find help automating the translation process by employing the Google Translator Toolkit, please see: https://github.com/vtamara/fcc_trad

 # 6. Creating a test instance of FreeCodeCamp